Bird Sim Coler

-Bird Sim Coler (October 9, 1867 Urbana, Illinois – June 12, 1941 Brooklyn, New York) was an American stockbroker and politician from Brooklyn, New York.
+Bird Sim Coler (October 9, 1867 Urbana, Illinois – June 12, 1941 Brooklyn, New York) was an American stockbroker and politician.
 He served as the first New York City Comptroller after the city's 1898 consolidation and was the Democratic nominee for Governor of New York in 1902.
 He narrowly lost the election to Governor Benjamin Odell Jr.

-Biography

-Personal
+Early and personal life

 Coler was born on October 9, 1868, in Urbana, Illinois, the son of William N. Coler and Cordelia Sim.
 The elder Coler established a banking house after the Civil War and brought his family to Brooklyn.
+The younger Coler was educated at Brooklyn Polytechnic Institute.